wso2/docs-choreo-dev/en/pe-docs/docs/db-and-services/databases/choreo-managed-databases-and-caches.md

 ## Support Model

-Choreo provides support for managed data services directly and, when needed, in coordination with Aiven.
-Choreo acts as your primary contact and manages escalations as required.
+Choreo provides support for managed data services directly and, when needed, in coordination with Aiven:

+- Guidance and operational assistance via Choreo support
+- Coordination with Aiven experts for complex technical issues
+- Choreo acts as your primary contact and manages escalations with the Aiven support team as required

 ## PostgreSQL on Choreo